House of Austria-Este: Austro-Hungarian Empire

+Archduke Robert's eldest daughter, Maria Beatrice, married Count Riprand of Arco-Zinneberg, a great-grandson on the mother's side of Maria Theresa, Queen of Bavaria, granddaughter of the duke Francis IV, as well as a descendant on the father's side of the latter's sister, Archduchess Maria Leopoldine, Countes of Arco and former Electress consort of Bavaria.
 On Robert's death his eldest son, Archduke Lorenz, born 1955, by his wife, Princess Margherita of Savoy, succeeded him in that role.
 He is married to Princess Astrid of Belgium, a daughter of King Albert II of Belgium.
 Since the throne of Belgium is heritable by females (and males no longer have precedence over females), Princess Astrid is an heir of Belgium immediately after the issue of King Philippe of Belgium.
 As such, her husband Archduke Lorenz of Austria-Este, was in 1995 elevated to the additional title of Prince of Belgium.
 The children of the couple are, since 1991, titled Archduke (Archduchess) of Austria and Prince(ss) of Belgium.
 The eldest of these is Prince Amedeo of Belgium, Archduke of Austria, born 1986.